anhchangvt1994/vite-project-template-react__seo-web-scraping/README.md

 ## First and foremost

 React Web Scraping for SEO project (React WSC-SEO) is a project created with the aim of researching and applying the advantages of web scraping to support SEO for React projects.
 It is not intended for commercial purposes and is not allowed to be used for commercialization.
-React WSC-SEO is considered a choice for SEO automation purposes, in addition to providing SSR capabilities for CSR-only frameworks such as ReactJS (there is a version for Vue, see [here](https://github.com/anhchangvt1994/vite-project-template-vue__seo-web-scraping)) and does not require comparison or replacement for current Frontend meta frameworks such as Next, Nuxt, Rmix, SvelteKit, etc.
+React WSC-SEO is considered a choice for SEO automation purposes, in addition to providing SSR capabilities for CSR-only frameworks such as ReactJS (there is a version for React, see [here](https://github.com/anhchangvt1994/vite-project-template-react__seo-web-scraping)) and does not require comparison or replacement for current Frontend meta frameworks such as Next, Nuxt, Rmix, SvelteKit, etc.

 ## First start